A conversation with Artcore’s 5th Annual Juried Exhibit Winner. The exhibit was curated by Allison Agsten and jillith moniz

 Zhang: They’re so busy.

 Reddy: Yeah.
-Maybe it’s busy.
+Maybe it’s “busy.”
 But, what I think I misunderstood eventually was that it’s a very reserved culture.
 There’s much more of a restraint?
 And that’s just a very regional aspect; it’s all over the East Coast and Northeast.
 Not so much in the Southeast, but definitely in the Northeast.
 What I found funny was I think that people secretly desire connection.

 Zhang: Secretly. (laughter)

 Reddy: Yeah!
-So once you make repeated attempts to connect, then I think the guard comes down.
-And then, I felt once I started to connect there, those people remember me still, and they’re never going to forget.
+So once you make repeated attempts to connect, then I think the guard comes down. (laughter) And then I felt once I started to connect there, those people remember me still, and they’re never going to forget.
 There’s a strong sense of memory once that is established.
 It’s harder upfront to establish.

 Zhang: How long of the program were you in New York?

 Reddy: That was like four months.
 It was through Maryland Institute College of Art.
 [It] is where I went to school.
 Then, there are private art schools.
-Otis is part of that.
+Otis [where you studied] was part of that.
 So, undergraduates apply to it, and then each school sends one or two students.
 There are like maybe fifteen students each semester.
 The program is not there anymore.
 It was in Tribeca, in downtown Manhattan.
 So that was a neat experience just for an undergraduate, because you’re in a kind of graduate setup.
 There are all these critics, curators, and all these different people that are coming through everyday.
 And all you do is make work and be in your studio.
 And then, the rest of time, you’re getting to know your peers, going out together and you’re seeing art in galleries and all that stuff.
 So you feel safe in that way.
 Everyone kind of shares knowledge.
 That’s what so special also about being in school, I think; it’s that you get this community that you take with you.

 Reddy: You mentioned being here for almost eight years?

-Zhang: I was in Seattle for my undergrad, and then I moved to California in 2015, in the end of 2015.
+Zhang: I was in Seattle for my undergrad and then I moved to California in 2015, in the end of 2015.

 Reddy: And then you were saying that you don’t feel you’re part of the culture.
-But I found that to be so interesting because on the surface America, or the United States, doesn’t want to change.
+But I found that to be so interesting because on the surface, America, or the United States, doesn’t want to change.
 Growing up for me in the 90s here, the collective mood was so different.
 It was of optimism and possibility and all that stuff.
 And so, I think at this time, there is this elevated anxiety and all this stuff happening.
 What I’m getting is that this culture is really scared to change and to turn the page and to go where it needs to go, because essentially it’s looking backward more than it is forward.

 I’ll send you a podcast that is really interesting about this dynamic, because it’s about how, at first, China was really good at copying, but now it’s really different because they’re starting to become really creative.
 China has become more creative and innovative.
 One of the hosts had talked about those food carts.
 You’re in traffic, and you can just order food, and then the food would come be delivered to your car by bike. (laughter)